 The personal developmental nature of this training requires full attendance by participants at all sessions.
 This is critical as the course requires participants to practice accompanying others in year two.
 Applicants will have been in spiritual direction for some time and are expected to continue throughout the course.
 The certificate is not a licence for practicing spiritual direction, but is evidence of training in the area.

-The course programme is spread over two years with eight two-day and one three-day residentials.
-Each residential begins at 10am on Thursday and finishes at 4pm on Friday (except the two-night session in June 2018).
-All meals, refreshments and en-suite accomodation is included during the course.
+When operating on-site, the course programme is spread over two years with eight two-day and one three-day residentials.
+Each residential begins at 10am on Thursday and finishes at 4pm on Friday.
+All meals, refreshments and en-suite accommodation is included during the course.